open-telemetry/opentelemetry-python/docs/getting-started.rst

 The API package provides the interfaces required by the application owner, as well as some helper logic to load implementations.

-The SDK provides an implementation of those interfaces, designed to be generic and extensible enough that in many situations, the SDK will be sufficient.
+The SDK provides an implementation of those interfaces.
+The implementation is designed to be generic and extensible enough that in many situations, the SDK is sufficient.

-Once installed, we can now utilize the packages to emit spans from your application.
+Once installed, you can use the packages to emit spans from your application.
 A span represents an action within your application that you want to instrument, such as an HTTP request or a database call.
-Once instrumented, the application owner can extract helpful information such as how long the action took, or add arbitrary attributes to the span that may provide more insight for debugging.
+Once instrumented, you can extract helpful information such as how long the action took.
+You can also add arbitrary attributes to the span that provide more insight for debugging.

-Here's an example of a script that emits a trace containing three named spans: "foo", "bar", and "baz":
+The following example script emits a trace containing three named spans: "foo", "bar", and "baz":

 .. literalinclude:: getting_started/tracing_example.py
     :language: python
     :lines: 15-

-We can run it, and see the traces print to your console:
+When you run it you can see the traces printed to your console:

 .. code-block:: sh